questdb/questdb/README.md

 QuestDB is an open-source time-series database for high throughput ingestion and fast SQL queries with operational simplicity.

-QuestDB is well-suited for financial market data, IoT sensor data, ad-tech and real-time dashboards.
+QuestDB is well-suited for financial market data, IoT sensor data and real-time dashboards.
 It shines for datasets with [high cardinality](https://questdb.io/glossary/high-cardinality/) and is a drop-in replacement for InfluxDB via support for the InfluxDB Line Protocol.

 QuestDB implements ANSI SQL with native time-series SQL extensions.
 These SQL extensions make it simple to filter and downsample data,